mediapills/cloud-custodian/docs/source/gcp/examples/iam-service-account-patch.rst

 IAM - Update filtered service account description or displayName
 ================================================================

-The example allows to update service accounts description which contain similar displayName.
+The example allows to update service accounts descriptions and display names that contain similar displayName.

 .. code-block:: yaml